It Keeps Rainin'

-"It Keeps Rainin'" is a song recorded by Fats Domino in 1961 and written by Domino, Dave Bartholomew and Bobby Charles.
-It was released in the US on Imperial 5753, and in the UK on London HLP-9374, as the B-side of "I Just Cry".
+"It Keeps Rainin'" is a song recorded by American singer-songwriter and pianist Fats Domino in 1961 and written by Domino, Dave Bartholomew and Bobby Charles.
+It was released in the US on Imperial Records and in the UK on London Records as the B-side of "I Just Cry".
 The song was covered by Bitty McLean in 1993, becoming a chart success in Europe and New Zealand.